cwoodruff/book-network-programming-csharp/Chapter14/chapter14.md

 Building a WebHook sender transforms your application from a passive observer to an active real-time participant.
 As a sender, you are responsible for detecting events, packaging the relevant data, and delivering it to registered receivers with precision and reliability.
 This proactive approach makes WebHooks such a powerful tool for integrating distributed systems.
 Whether notifying a payment gateway of a status change or triggering workflows in connected applications, the sender initiates the chain of collaboration.

-In this section, we’ll explore how to implement a robust WebHook sender using .NET 8’s advanced networking APIs and C# 12’s expressive features.
+In this section, we’ll explore how to implement a robust WebHook sender using .NET’s advanced networking APIs and C#’s expressive features.
 From detecting events in your application to securely delivering payloads over HTTP, you’ll learn how to build a reliable, scalable, and secure sender.
 With practical examples and proven patterns, this section sets the stage for making your application a key player in the interconnected web of modern software.

 ### Setting the Stage: Understanding the Sender’s Role

 The sender’s role in a WebHook system is pivotal—the initiator, the source of information that drives downstream processes.
 A WebHook sender is responsible for detecting significant events within the application, such as a new user registration, a product purchase, or a system error, serializing relevant data into a structured payload, and delivering it to a registered receiver using an HTTP request.
 While conceptually straightforward, this process requires careful attention to detail to ensure reliability, security, and efficiency.

-In .NET 8, detecting events can be seamlessly integrated into your application using event-driven patterns.
+In .NET, detecting events can be seamlessly integrated into your application using event-driven patterns.
 These patterns, such as the Observer pattern, allow you to define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 For instance, consider an e-commerce application where you want to notify a fulfillment service when an order is placed:

 ```C#
 public class OrderService